Tracey Breaks the News: Background

-Early in her career, Ullman made a conscious decision to steer clear of doing straight-up impersonations of celebrities, believing that it was delving into Saturday Night Live territory.
-She instead opted for "amalgamations" - combining elements of well-known people (look, voice, mannerisms, profession) thereby creating original characters.
-However, by the dawn of the new millennium, she felt that the world's celebrity-driven culture called for her to finally add celebrities to her character repertoire, and she did this with her show Tracey Ullman's State of the Union.
-Critics noted a shift in the usually not overtly political Ullman.
-Union took on such lofty topics such as healthcare, immigration, gun culture, war, and the 24-hour news media.
-Impersonations included political figures including the then House Majority Leader Nancy Pelosi, the former First Lady Laura Bush, the former First Lady of France Carla Bruni, the congressman Barney Frank, political talking heads Arianna Huffington, Rachel Maddow and Meghan McCain, and the television news journalist Christiane Amanpour.
+Early in her career, Ullman made a conscious decision to steer clear of "straight-up" impersonations of celebrities, believing that doing so was delving into Saturday Night Live Live territory.
+She instead opted for "amalgamations"—combining elements of well-known people (look, voice, mannerisms, and profession) to create original characters.

+However, by the dawn of the new millennium, she felt that the world’s celebrity-driven culture required her to finally add famous figures to her repertoire, which she did with her show Tracey Ullman's State of the Union.

+Critics noted a shift in the usually non-political Ullman; State of the Union took on lofty topics such as healthcare, immigration, gun culture, war, and the 24-hour news media.
+Her impersonations included political figures such as then—House Majority Leader Nancy Pelosi, former First Ladies Laura Bush and Carla Bruni, Congressman Barney Frank, and political pundits Arianna Huffington, Rachel Maddow, and Meghan McCain, as well as journalist Christiane Amanpour.

-When the BBC approached her in 2014 with the possibility of returning to the broadcaster and creating a new show, Ullman was keen on doing a show about modern-day Britain and "national treasures", "which I think we have in England."
-Political figures such as the German Chancellor Angela Merkel and the Scottish First Minister Nicola Sturgeon would be impersonated.
-She saw Britain as a global hub, a melting pot, and she wanted to make a show about it.
-However, by 2016, Brexit loomed and the United Kingdom was voting to break itself away from the European Union.
-The irony wasn't lost on Ullman when it came to the show's original conception.
+When the BBC approached her in 2014 about returning to the broadcaster to create a new show, Ullman was keen on exploring modern-day Britain and its "national treasures".
+Political figures such as German Chancellor Angela Merkel and Scottish First Minister Nicola Sturgeon were among those impersonated.
+She saw Britain as a global hub and a melting pot and wanted to center the show on that concept.
+However, by 2016, Brexit loomed as the United Kingdom voted to leave the European Union.
+The irony of this shift, given the show's original conception, was not lost on Ullman.